adevinta/vulcan-checks/README.md

 file named `local.toml` if you pass the `-t` parameter, so by copying that file you can do a local test of your code before you commit.

-The checks that are not self-contained, and instead relay on external binaries, can be locally tested with `vulcan-checks-bsys`.
-By running `vulcan-build-images -r PATH_TO_THE_CHECK_DIR` it will create a docker image and run it, feeding the check the input from local.toml.
+The checks that are not self-contained, and instead rely on external binaries, can be locally tested with `vulcan-checks-bsys`.
+By running `vulcan-build-images -r PATH_TO_THE_CHECK_DIR` it will create a docker image and run it, feeding the check with the input from local.toml.

 Full example to build and test run one check:
 ```